 The library proper was the central room behind the east colonnade with rows of niches holding wooden cases with shelves for the scrolls.

 The remains of the Roman Agora, the centre of the city’s commercial activity during Roman times, are located a short distance to the south of the Library.
 All the commercial activities, including the oil trade, were transferred there.
 The building was almost square in shape, with an internal colonnade that accommodated the shops.
-It had two entries: the Eastern was of Ionic order and a western one of Doric order that is known as “The Gate of Archigetis Athena”.
+It had two entries: the Eastern was of the Ionic order, and the western one of the Doric order is known as “The Gate of Archigetis Athena”.
 The court of the Roman Agora was paved with slabs during the reign of Hadrian, and various repairs were done on the entire internal peristyle.
 This restoration and ornamentation of the Agora should be connected with Hadrian’s new constructions at the so-called Library of Hadrian and Pantheon.

-A decree of Hadrian regulating the sale of olive oil, an important branch of Attic commerce, is engraved on the north jamb of the doorway of the Gate of Athena Archegetis which served as the main entrance to the Roman Market.
+A decree of Hadrian regulating the sale of olive oil, an important branch of Attic commerce, is engraved on the north jamb of the doorway of the Gate of Athena Archegetis, which served as the main entrance to the Roman Market.
 The decree states that oil producers shall deliver 1/3 of their production in taxes.
 Its aim was also to reassure that the city would always have sufficient olive oil for sale.
 The top line reads KE NO ΘE AΔPIANOY: “chief points from the law-giving of Hadrian”.